 Is It Okay To Take Cocaine While Pregnant?

 Not only can taking cocaine while pregnant cause devastating health effects to the baby, but the mother’s health may also be at risk.
 Expectant mothers struggling with cocaine addiction while pregnant should seek medical help, as misuse of the drug can lead to many adverse health effects.
 The drug can cause the mother to experience serious psychiatric health problems, cardiac and respiratory problems.
 Other health risks from cocaine use while pregnant include:

 - Cardiac arrhythmia (irregular heart rhythm)

-Babies are expected to remain in their mother’s womb until 37 weeks, if an infant is born before the 37-week mark, it’s considered premature birth.
+Most babies that are born from women suffering from cocaine addiction are premature, which causes them to have a smaller head circumference, shorter in length and are underweight.
+Babies are typically expected to remain in their mother’s womb until at least 38 weeks.
+If an infant is born before the 37-week mark, it’s considered premature birth.
 The World Health Organization states that preterm children have a much higher risk of developing visual and auditory complications and learning disabilities.